lumumbapl/Publish-Missed-Scheduled-Posts/readme.txt

 * **Email Notifications**: Receive instant email notifications upon the successful publication of scheduled posts.
 Keep administrators informed about the latest updates directly in their inbox.

-* **Customizable Interval Settings**: Tailor the plugin to your needs by setting a custom interval for scheduled post checks.
-Choose intervals from 5 to 60 minutes, providing flexibility based on your site's requirements.
+* **Customizable Interval Settings**: Tailor the plugin to your needs by setting a custom interval for scheduled post checks. **Choose intervals from 5 to 60 minutes**, providing flexibility based on your site's requirements.

 * **User Role Access Control**: Fine-tune access control by specifying user roles that are permitted to manage the Schedulify settings.
 This feature ensures that only authorized users can configure and monitor the plugin.

 * **Detailed Plugin Settings**: Access a dedicated settings page within the WordPress dashboard, offering a user-friendly interface for configuring Schedulify.
-Admins can easily manage email notifications, custom intervals, and user role access.
+Admins can easily manage **email notifications**, **custom intervals**, and **user role access**.

 * **Plugin Activation Link**: Directly access the list of scheduled posts from the WordPress dashboard by utilizing the convenient "Scheduled Posts" link added under the 'Posts' menu.

 == Documentation and Support ==

 Refer to the comprehensive [plugin documentation](https://github.com/lumumbapl/Schedulify/wiki/Documentation) for detailed guidance on Schedulify's functionalities.
-Additionally, get support by visiting our [Support Page](#).
+Additionally, get support by visiting our [Support Page](https://wordpress.org/support/plugin/schedulify/).

 == Frequently Asked Questions ==